YangYaohong1/YangYaohong1.github.io/index.md

 ---

 <p>
   Hi, I am a master student in the <a href="https://stat.nankai.edu.cn/">School of Statistics and Data Science</a> at <a href="https://www.nankai.edu.cn/">Nankai University</a>.
 I am supervised by Lei Wang.
-My research interest is distributed system.
+My research interest is theory of distributed system.
 I am constantly passionate about learning and discovering new things.
 In particular, I am exploring the following topics:
   <ul>
     <li>federated learning</li>
     <li>Byzantine-robust</li>